Discoverse FAQ

 Q: You say that Discovery and SNW ruin the old Star Trek.
 That's ridiculous.
 You can still take your VHS cassettes and immerse yourself in the bland world of Berman Trek.

 A: The two series harm the old Star Trek in several metaphysical ways.
 They essentially demand from us to apply doublethink, to overlook visual discrepancies.
 It fortunately isn't the official position any longer, but it would have impaired my suspension of disbelief and my affection for the character to imagine Worf as a cumbersome bughead.
 Alex Kurtzman himself recognized the problem and made it clear that Worf would remain Worf, well before he actually returned in PIC season 3 and before classic Klingons showed up in SNW.
 In spite of this course correction, it still diminishes the perceived value of the old Star Trek that many of its assets such as the design of the original Enterprise are labeled as obsolete, by the producers of Discovery and SNW as well as by a certain faction of fans.
 As much as some people complain that "haters" like me put down Discovery, I can say the same about those who feel encouraged by Discovery to rant about the allegedly crappy production values of the TNG era.
-Finally, fanwank is a growing nuisance, especially if it involves re-interpretations of facts firmly established in the old Star Trek series, to make it fit with the new styles and new beliefs.
+Finally, fanwank is a growing nuisance, especially if it involves re-interpretations of facts firmly established in the old Star Trek series, to make it fit with the new styles and new dogmas.
 I don't want to be compelled to rewatch the old series with the obligation to find clues to make sense of something that was never meant to make sense.

 Q: EAS used to be great resource for all things Star Trek.
 But since the Abrams movies, you focus on putting down new productions.
 I can't stand all your negativity any longer.